fenago/learn-java-12-programming/lab_guide/Lab_7.md

 [java.lang] classes*.* Here are a few notable examples:

--   The [ArrayUtils] class: Allows to search and manipulate arrays; we discussed and demonstrated it in [Chapter 6]
+-   The [ArrayUtils] class: Allows to search and manipulate arrays; we discussed and demonstrated it in
     *Data Structures, Generics, and Popular Utilities*
 -   The [ClassUtils] class: Provides some metadata about a class
--   The [ObjectUtils] class: Checks an array of objects for [null], compares objects, and calculates the median and minimum/maximum of an array of objects in a null-safe manner; we discussed and demonstrated it in [Chapter
+-   The [ObjectUtils] class: Checks an array of objects for [null], compares objects, and calculates the median and minimum/maximum of an array of objects in a null-safe manner; we discussed and demonstrated it in *Data
-    6] *Data
     Structures, Generics, and Popular Utilities*
 -   The [SystemUtils] class: Provides information about the execution environment